GMOD/jbrowse-components/website/docs/config/BamAdapter.md

 title: BamAdapter
 toplevel: true
 ---

+Note: this document is automatically generated from configuration objects in our source code.
+See [Understanding the configuration model](/docs/devguide_config/) and [Config guide](/docs/config_guide) for more info

 used to configure BAM adapter

 ### BamAdapter - Slots

 #### slot: bamLocation

 ```js
 bamLocation: {